jeromesegura/fiddleitm/README.md

 ## Connect-the-dots

-This command helps you retrace each step that lead to a particular flow:
+This command helps you retrace each step that lead to a particular flow (requires mitmproxy v10.4.0):

 ```fiddleitm.connect @all [flow #]```